About Me

 Adonia Lee

-Coming from Neah Bay Washington, I was exposed to woodworking throughout my childhood.
-My father and uncles carved traditional masks, totems, canoes, paddles and bent boxes.
-Although I didn't imagine myself becoming a woodworker, and in fact didn't start working with wood until my early twenties, I have always known the importance of Northwest woods to our Makah tribe.
+Coming from Neah Bay, Washington, I was surrounded by woodworking from an early age.
+My father and uncles carved traditional masks, totems, canoes, paddles, and bent boxes.
+Although I didn’t imagine myself becoming a woodworker and didn’t begin working with wood until my early twenties, I have always known the importance of Northwest woods to our Makah people.
+The materials I work with carry memory, place, and story, and through my art I draw out the beauty hidden beneath the bark, giving it a new form and a new way to be appreciated.

 Education